anacaballero/Projects_Portfolio/README.md

 * ### Project  - Python: Classification: Predict whether a loan case will be paid off or not.

-  Data: historical dataset from previous loan applications Classification algorithms:
+  * Data: historical dataset from previous loan applications
+  * Classification algorithms:
    * k-Nearest Neighbour
    * Decision Tree
    * Support Vector Machine
    * Logistic Regression

-  The results is reported as the accuracy of each classifier, using the following metrics (when applicable):
+  * Classifiers Accuracy, using the metrics (when applicable):
    * Jaccard index
    * F1-score
    * LogLoass